tshewangla/bhutan-healthcare-ds-project/README.md

 Tenzin

-Tshewang Dorji — Team Leader & Primary Developer
+Tshewang Dorji —  Primary Developer

-As the team leader, Tshewang coordinated the entire project and was responsible for the majority of the technical implementation.
+Tshewang coordinated the entire project and was responsible for the majority of the technical implementation.
 He handled:

 Setting up the GitHub repository and folder structure